mbal/swank-racket/README.md

 working with SLIME (Emacs) or SLIMV (Vim).

 ### Status & limitations

-- Basic evaluation and code completion works
+Here's a list of what is working:

+- The REPL
+- basic completion (in vim, emacs not yet)
+- Compile & Load
-- File loading
+- Macroexpansion
-- basic documentation access in the minibuffer
-- Only tested with Vim & SLIMV - Emacs & SLIME testers needed!

 ### Missing
 In a rough order of importance.

 - Documentation access
-- All the debugging stuff (macroexpand, ...)
+- All the debugging stuff
 - Xref

 ## Howto